Deploy Kuma on Docker

 type: builtin' | kumactl apply --file -

 1. When mTLS is enabled, Kuma doesn’t create traffic permissions by default.
-This means no traffic will flow until you define a MeshTrafficPermission policy to allow demo-app to communicate with redis.
+This means no traffic will flow until you define a MeshTrafficPermission policy to allow demo-app to communicate with kv.

 2. When you try to call demo-app using a browser or other HTTP client, you are essentially acting as an external client without a valid TLS certificate.
 Since all services are now required to present a certificate signed by the ca-1 Certificate Authority, the connection is rejected.
 Only services within the default mesh, which are assigned valid certificates, can communicate with each other.